Lake Erie Like a Local: Jackie Finger, The Village Pump Kelleys Island

 LES&I: What are your other island businesses and why did you decide to branch out from the restaurant business?

 Jackie: We recently sold our island rentals that we managed and rented for 25 years due to having too much on our plates and our age.
 I started The Village Peddler retail store in 1985 after so many visiting boaters needed dry cloths, socks, t-shirts, etc. after falling in the lake or boating or weather issues while on the island.
 The original location is now home to The Island Fudge Shop and Chicklet's Closet retail and gift store.
 After successfully operating The Village Peddler clothing store at that location through 2015, Gary and I decided to move to a new location, the former Island Tee's building also known as the Dr.'s House.
 After one season in the new location we added on The Island Flea in the garage located behind the building.
 Then I added a couple of small buildings and a sale building.
 There we house 2 Hippies Dy'n run by Leiza Oakes Davis with hand-made tie dye items.
-This summer we will add KI T Shirt Shack.
-All of these will be run out of the 130 Division Street location for the 2018 Summer Season.
+Last summer we added KI T Shirt Shack.

 LES&I: What are some of your favorite local restaurants?